TheUntamed/Danny-s-Ore-Collection/src/main/resources/assets/dannys_ores/textures/license/#README.md

 The Ore Overlays for the Ruby, Sapphire and Peridot Ore are modified versions of the corresponding ore textures from 'Project Red' (by MrTJP). https://www.curseforge.com/minecraft/mc-mods/project-red-world

-The Soulstone texture comes from the mod 'Mystical Agriculture' (by BlakeBr0).
+The background texture of soulstone ores is from the mod 'Mystical Agriculture' (by BlakeBr0).
 The Ore Overlays for the Inferium Ore are modified versions of the corresponding ore textures from 'Mystical Agriculture'.
 The Ore Overly of the Prudentium, Tertium, Imperium and Supremium Ore were inspired by the corresponding essence textures from 'Mystical Agriculture'. https://www.curseforge.com/minecraft/mc-mods/mystical-agriculture